danb0b/danb0b.github.io/content/notebook/linux-basics/find.md

 ## Find text in a certain file type

-Find links in markdown files ending in .mp4
+Combine with grep to find links in markdown files ending in .mp4

 ```bash
 find . -iname "*.md" -exec grep -l '.mp4)' {} \+